spinnaker/kayenta/kayenta-graphite/README.md

 This module has an End to End test with in memory store, embedded redis and embedded graphite server.

-It creates three threads that feeds data to embedded graphite server with different value.
+It creates three threads that feed data to the embedded graphite server with different values.

 - Control: the control cluster
 - Healthy Experiment: the experiment cluster acts like the control cluster